nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 questions are sorted by a due date `nextPracticeDate`.
 Cards also have a hidden field known as `lastPracticeDate`.

 Step 2: After the user uses the `practise` command and `solve` command, he uses the `set` command to set how difficult he felt the card was when he was practising the card.
-There are 3 difficulties: `easy`, `medium`, and `hard`.

 Step 3: After setting the difficulty, the system will calculate a new `nextPracticeDate`.
 Firstly, it applies a multiplier (based on difficulty: 3, 1.5, 0.5 for easy, medium, hard respectively)